xbcsmith/epr-workshop/00-prereqs/README.md

 help grasp how events are communicated and processed in the Event-Driven CI/CD architecture.

+## Basic Knowledge of Message Bus Systems (Kafka)

+The workshop involves working with message bus systems, specifically Redpanda (a Kafka-compatible event streaming platform).
+Having prior knowledge of message bus systems, such as Apache Kafka, will aid in comprehending the event-driven architecture concepts covered in the workshop.

 ### Databases

 Basic knowledge of PostgreSQL: Familiarity with the PostgreSQL database system, including basic commands for creating and manipulating data, will be helpful in understanding how the Event Provenance Registry stores and retrieves information.

+## Basic Knowledge of PostgreSQL

+The workshop utilizes PostgreSQL as the backend storage for the Event Provenance Registry.
+Basic knowledge of PostgreSQL, including database setup, querying, and general database concepts, will be helpful for understanding the storage and retrieval aspects of the workshop.

 ## Additional Notes